notofonts/noto-fonts/README.md

 PS.
 If you want to use Noto on Windows, please download [hinted fonts](https://github.com/googlefonts/noto-fonts/tree/main/hinted/ttf)

+## Noto issues

+When you, a user, create Noto issues for every problem that you encounter using Noto fonts, it helps us to improve our offering.
+We appreciate your contributions to Noto improvements.
+Here are the statistics related to Noto issues

+[Scripts with More Than 10 Issues] (images/topscripts-data.png)

+[Per Month Issues Created and Closed over the Last 12 Months] (images/12-month-data.png)

+[Per Month Issues Created and Closed Since Noto Started] (images/periodic-data.png)

+[Total Issues Created and Closed Since Noto Started] (images/cumulative-data.png)

 ## 2021.03.24

 This is work in progress - we have published an update to Greek codepoints in NotoSans.
 Similar changes will arrive between now and end of 2021 to all Latin Greek Cyrillic Noto fonts.
 For changes please see [NotoSans update](https://github.com/googlefonts/noto-source/blob/main/WIP-GRK/20210310-NotoSans-MM.pdf).
 In other files in https://github.com/googlefonts/noto-source/blob/main/WIP-GRK/ you'll find various update details.
 The next update, to NotoSansDisplay will arive in early April.